henry-luo/mark-template/README.md

 ### 3. Component Transformation

-The following section describes about the element that can be nested inside the component/function body.
-There are pre-defined elements that carry out specific transformation logic.
+The following section describes the element that can nest inside the component/function body, including pre-defined elements that carry out specific transformation logic, and literal elements.
 Elements other than these pre-defined ones are treated as literal elements.
 Transformation elements and literal elements can nest within each other.

+#### 3.1 Processing of element content

-The contents inside component/function body are processed in the following prioritized way:
+The contents a template element are processed in the following prioritized way:

 - if it is an element, then
   - if it is one of the pre-defined transform elements, including `{if}`, `{else}`, `{for}`, `{let}`, `{apply}`, `{compose}`, process it accordingly;